-The largest expense is the capital expense for construction and installation of the project.
-Let us look at some expenses in RE projects:
+There are many expenses to consider in renewable energy projects.
+The largest expense is the capital expense for installation of the project.
+But even after installation, the expense are still incurred.
+Let's look at some expenses in RE projects:

 Capital Expense for installation: This expense involves the initial sizing, design and purchasing of equipment along with labour and transport costs.
-This is a very large cost in most projects, and this is the expense which is normally covered by grants.
-Generally, the dramatic global reduction in capital expense of renewables particularly solar technologies over the past decade has made RE projects implementation more attractive nowadays.
+This is very large cost in most projects and this is the expense which is normally covered by grants.